oomkarpanditstudent/wdio-v7-async-boilerplate/README.md

   **Pre-requisite:** - Node.js and Npm (for development v14.5.0 was used)

-  Clone or Download the repo from : https://royalmailgroup@dev.azure.com/royalmailgroup/RMG.EBIZ/_git/RMG.EBIZ.AUTOMATION
+  Clone or Download the repo from GitHub: https://github.com/oomkarpanditstudent/wdio-v7-async-boilerplate

 **Install dependencies:**